What do we look after?

 Our aim is to help maintain and enhance the local green spaces owned by Bleasby Parish Council; these include Jubilee Ponds, Ferry End and Glebe Field.

-We also organise a few community events throughout the year which you might be interested in coming along to - click here.
+We also organise a nature based community events throughout the year which you might be interested in coming along to - click here.

-Below you will find a summary of our tasks and projects for the year ahead.
+Below you will find a summary of our the areas we maintain and an idea of the tasks we carry out.

 It's not all hard labour (we leave that to the contractors) and there is a strong focus on community, having fun and getting some fresh air!